Updated November 2024 - Here is a link to the professional bio of Roger Pielke Jr.

 Like most people, I work for a living.

-I have no research funding other than support via Substack.
+I have no research funding other than the support that THB readers provide via their subscriptions.
 I like it that way.
 We academics are always seeking funding from one source or another, and I appreciate doing that out in public.
 Over the decades I have received millions in research funding, virtually all from U.S. science agencies.
 My most recent grant was from NSF 2020-2021 on science advice in COVID-19 and was for ~$150k.
+I do not expect to again apply for government grants.

 I occasionally give talks — I am a very good speaker and I plan to do more — and of course I expect to be paid for my work.
 I do not speak on subjects outside my expertise and no one has any editorial oversight on what I say.
 I welcome the chance to speak before groups that may be predisposed to disagree with my views.
-I do not accept any financial support for commissioned research.
+I occasionally consult (sometimes pro bono, sometimes paid) and I do not accept any financial support for commissioned research.

-If I write it, say it or Tweet it … I believe it.
+If I write it or say it … I believe it.